 The Global Citizenship and Sustainability Committee is a vertical committee structure that meets two times a year and that includes the school President, CFO, Director of Maintenance, Principal, Assistant Principal of Mission, Faculty and Staff, Parents, and Students.

-Four teams of students coached by faculty and community coaches stem from the GCSC and focus on the areas of Waste, Energy, Food, and the SLUH Backer Community Garden.
+Three teams of students coached by faculty and community coaches stem from the GCSC and focus on the areas of Waste, Energy, and Farm to Table.

 What is Laudato Si’?

 Laudato Si’; On Care for Our Common Home is the encyclical (letter) written by Pope Francis in 2015 to address the Climate Emergency we are facing as companions on Earth, our common home.
 In it, he makes the case for the urgent need for unified action to care for all of Earth’s systems.
 He points out that when we care for Earth, we are caring for each other in ways that show love, humility, and compassion.

 This is an effort to encourage those who bring a lunch from home to pack sandwiches and snacks with reusable bags and in a reusable lunch bag.
 If reusable snack bags are hard to find, there are a lot of silicone options for purchase.